ZeruiW/cloud_ai_services_tutorial/README.md

 ![image-20230826212615465](https://s2.loli.net/2023/08/27/nqbMNtRhPfluAYL.png)

+##### 2. Create the GitHub Actions Workflow File

-1. In your GitHub repository, create a new file under `.github/workflows/`, say `ci-cd.yaml`.
+1. In your GitHub repository, navigate to the `.github/workflows/` directory.
+If it doesn't exist, create it.
+2. Create a new YAML file inside this directory, for example, `ci-cd.yaml`.
-2. Add the following YAML code into the `ci-cd.yaml` file.
+3. Paste the following YAML code into the `ci-cd.yaml` file:

 ```
-yamlCopy codename: CI/CD Pipeline
+name: CI/CD Pipeline

 on:
   push:
     branches:
-      - main
+      - main  # Adjust this if your primary branch is named differently

 env:
   AZURE_REGISTRY_URL: <acr_login_server>